Thinking Before Constraining: A Unified Decoding Framework for Large Language Models: Abstract

 \section{Abstract}

-Natural generation allows Language Models (LMs) to produce free-form responses with rich reasoning, but the lack of guaranteed structure makes outputs difficult to parse or verify.
-Structured generation, or constrained decoding, addresses this drawback by producing content in standardized formats such as JSON, ensuring consistency and guaranteed-parsable outputs, but it can inadvertently restrict the model’s reasoning capabilities.
-In this work, we propose a simple approach that combines the advantages of both natural and structured generation.
-By allowing LLMs to reason freely until specific trigger tokens are generated, and then switching to structured generation, our method preserves the expressive power of natural language reasoning while ensuring the reliability of structured outputs.
-We further evaluate our approach on several datasets, covering both classification and reasoning tasks, to demonstrate its effectiveness, achieving a substantial gain of up to 27\% in accuracy compared to natural generation, while requiring only a small overhead of 10--20 extra tokens.
-Our code and results are available online\footnote{The code is appended as supplemental material.
-The repository will be made available upon acceptance.}.
+Natural generation allows Large Language Models (LLMs) to produce free-form responses with rich reasoning, yet the lack of structure makes outputs difficult to verify.
+Conversely, constrained decoding ensures standardized formats but can inadvertently restrict reasoning capabilities by imposing constraints too early in the generation process.
+We propose a hybrid approach, namely \emph{In-Writing}, that combines free-form reasoning and structured generation in a single call.
+The model first performs unconstrained reasoning and only applies structured decoding after a trigger token is generated, explicitly decoupling reasoning from formatting.
+We establish that our trigger-token strategies are able to virtually eradicate \textit{premature triggering}, a failure mode in which constrained decoding interrupts ongoing reasoning.
+Evaluations across diverse datasets covering classification and reasoning tasks demonstrate that our approach outperforms the state-of-the-art by achieving accuracy gains of up to 27\% over natural generation.
+Our code are available at: \url{https://github.com/Nokia-Bell-Labs/InWriting}.